IshitaTakeshi/SparseBundleAdjustment/docs/source/sparse-bundle-adjustment.rst

 .. [#Gallego_et_al_2015] Gallego, Guillermo, and Anthony Yezzi.
 "A compact formula for the derivative of a 3-D rotation in exponential coordinates."
 Journal of Mathematical Imaging and Vision 51.3 (2015): 378-384.
+.. [#Levenberg_1944] Levenberg, Kenneth.
+"A method for the solution of certain non-linear problems in least squares."
+Quarterly of applied mathematics 2.2 (1944): 164-168.